top of page

 • Aug 29, 2021

-• 5 min read
+• 6 min read

 Slow breathing exercises have been known for years to help lower high blood pressure [1].
 You can try a 4-7-8 breathing to lower blood pressure yourself and observe its positive impact by checking this video.
 The new breathing technique called Inspiratory Muscle Strength Training (IMST) has been recently shown to produce superior results in lowering blood pressure as compared to 4-7-8 breathing, 48 breathing or box breathing exercises.

-What are Inspiratory muscle training and IMST breathing?
+What are Inspiratory Muscle Training and IMST breathing?

-A new study from researchers from the University of Colorado at Boulder, which was published in the Journal of American Heart Association [2], demonstrates a new simple breathing exercise to lower blood pressure.
+A study from researchers from the University of Colorado at Boulder, which was published in the Journal of American Heart Association [2], demonstrates a new simple breathing exercise to lower blood pressure.

 All it takes is just 30 deep breaths to lower blood pressure, boost vascular health, and potentially reduce your chances of developing serious cardiovascular disease.

 It is a highly convenient and easy-to-perform method that could improve the health of millions of people with high blood pressure and cardiovascular problems.
-The method is called Inspiratory Muscle Strength Training (IMST), a form of training specifically created to exercise the diaphragm and other breathing muscles, using a device that provides resistance when someone inhales through it.
+The method is called Inspiratory Muscle Strength Training (IMST), a form of training specifically created to exercise the diaphragm and other breathing muscles, using a device that provides resistance when someone inhales through it [3].

 How does inspiratory muscle training work?